iamrajthomas/iamrajthomas/README.md

 ## :calling: Recent Activity

-- Help building **Enterprise** level web application with .Net with web technologies such as React, Angular.
+- Help building **Enterprise** level web application with .Net and web technologies such as React, Angular.
 - Loves to build tools/ POCs to reduce repeative human efforts and **automate things**.

 ## 🌳 My Virtual Garden